Chapter 12:

 “How did you even know we went there?” she asks, as they wait for the elevator.

 “You were behind me,” he says.
 “I’d never seen you outside the building before.
-It made me, um.
+It made me.
 Curious.”

 “It’s natural,” he says, with something like exasperation.
 “You have to keep your selves separate.
 You can’t give all of yourself to anyone, and to try is inefficient.
 Especially as an idol.”

 He ponders this.
-Hakaze is a fan of a lot of things about him, but maybe it’s this pottering pace of his conversations most of all: he thinks about everything he says the way she’s only seen grandpas do, a kind of unhurried gravity that impresses her despite herself.
+Hakaze keeps noticing a lot of things about him, but maybe it’s this pottering pace of his conversations that throws her off most of all: he thinks about everything he says the way she’s only seen grandpas do, a kind of unhurried gravity that impresses her despite herself.
 She didn’t even think it was possible for an idol—someone whose worth was defined by the illusions that they sold—to be so sure of themselves.

 “It’s the opposite, actually,” Ren says at length.
 “For most of the world, Ren Mikazuki is a fairytale they tell themselves about the ideal man, that I am the embodiment of.
 It’s no more dishonest than hope is.
 That there’s someone good and handsome and perfect in the world, who cares about you specifically.”

 Ren stands beside her in the elevator, and she can hear his soft breathing.
 The material of their jackets rasp together and it feels too intimate.
-Hakaze thinks of the fanfiction title: trapped in an elevator with my favorite idol.
+Hakaze thinks of the fanfiction title: trapped in an elevator with an idol who hates me!

 The doors slide open.